btilly/personal/mind-body/breath.md

 After just one breath,
 in the rhythm of a contented sigh.

+Your hands helped you visualize.
+Your counting gave the rhythm.
+The breath alone mattered.

 This is a 1-2-3 breath.
 Many breathing techniques,
 create strong mind-body connections.

-Your hands helped you visualize.
-Your counting gave the rhythm.
-The breath alone mattered.
+Breath techniques appear,
+in yoga, meditation, therapy...
+This one is fast and convenient.

 Standing on stage,
 before you open your mouth,